IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 ## Step 1: Wire the Components Together

 Start by creating a new IBM Cloud project named `<your-initials>-txc-project` that will act as the central workspace for your deployment architecture.
-This project will serve as a container for all configuration files, resource definitions, and integration logic related to your solution.

-> 💡 **Think of it as:** The "root" of your deployment stack—where each individual Deployment Architecture (DA) will be added as a modular component.
-Once each DA is added and configured, you'll wire them together to form a complete, production-ready solution stack that can be tested and shared to end-users through the private catalog.
+This project will contain all your DAs as modular components that you'll wire together.

 ### Create a new IBM Cloud project